valthoraval/OBD/src/docs/1_2_gcp_handson.md

 gcloud compute instances create $INSTANCE_NAME \
         --zone="europe-west4-a" \
-        --image-family="common-cu100" \
+        --image-family="common-cpu" \
         --image-project=deeplearning-platform-release \
         --maintenance-policy=TERMINATE \
-        --accelerator="type=nvidia-tesla-p100,count=1" \
         --scopes="storage-rw" \
-        --machine-type="n1-standard-8" \
+        --machine-type="n1-standard-2" \
-        --boot-disk-size=120GB \
+        --boot-disk-size=120GB
-        --metadata="install-nvidia-driver=True"
 ```

-**If you can't access GPU, remove the line regarding gpu for now, and go and [request a quota increase](https://stackoverflow.com/questions/45227064/how-to-request-gpu-quota-increase-in-google-cloud)** for your project so that you will be able to access gpus later (request the corresponding GPU)

-In that case, change `common-cu-100` for `common-cpu` and remove the metadata line

 * Notice the similarities between the first VM you created and this one,
 * What changed ?
 * If you want to learn more about compute images, image families etc... [go here](https://cloud.google.com/ai-platform/deep-learning-vm/docs/concepts-images)
 * Metadata command is a bit of magic provided by google to automatically install GPU drivers (very useful !)

-### Connect to ssh to this machine and query the gpu
+### Connect to ssh to this machine

 * Connect to your instance using the gcloud cli & ssh
-* To query if there is a GPU recognized, you have to run `nvidia-smi`

-### Shut it down, remove the gpu and restart it

-This time you have to EDIT the VM and remove the GPU instead of resizing the number of CPUs

-### Connect back to the VM

-* Relaunch the previous VM and connect to it using ssh
+!!! warning
+    If you can't SSH to the machine, use cloud shell to SSH to the machine, then the web preview on port 8080

 * This time, you will [forward some ports](https://cloud.google.com/ai-platform/deep-learning-vm/docs) as well
   <details><summary>Solution</summary>
  TOC